2011 Penny Value (2026 Guide): Errors List,”D”, “S” & No Mint Mark Worth

 • 2011-S DCAM Shield Penny (San Francisco Mint)

-Philadelphia’s no-mint-mark specimens and Denver’s “D” marked coins served circulation needs through massive business strike production, while San Francisco’s “S” marked proofs catered exclusively to collectors with mirror-like Deep Cameo finishes.
-Each variety carries unique characteristics reflecting its respective mint’s production standards and intended purpose.
+Philadelphia’s no-mint-mark specimens and Denver’s “D” coins were struck for circulation in massive volumes.
+San Francisco’s “S” marked proofs were produced exclusively for coin collectors, sold in annual proof sets originally priced at $31.95, with mirror-like Deep Cameo finishes.
+Each variety carries unique characteristics reflecting its mint’s production purpose.

 Also Read: Value Of Old Pennies By Year (1959-Present)